rachel-fischoff/ctd-app/README.md

 ## Rachel's Plant Shop - Inventory
 The goal of this project is to create a React app that tracks inventory of at least one.
 The user is able to increase and decrease the amount of a product.
 The user also receives an email when the product is at zero.
 This iteration creates a fictional plant store where the user (an employee) can update inventory and receive an email when there is none of a certain plant in stock.
 It also allows the user to add new inventory.
 The project uses a list of 53 plants `plantsList.json` See import.js for steps to upload the json to a cloud Firestore DB.

-TBD: The project is deployed through
+The project is deployed through [Netlify](https://ctd-plant-shop.netlify.app/) at https://ctd-plant-shop.netlify.app/

 TBD: info about authentication & DB configs

 ## How Does it Work?